The ultimate guide to on-page SEO in 2025

 Chapter 5 – Markup Schema (Technical SEO)

-Chapter 6 – Linking
+Chapter 6 – Optimizing URLs and Internal Linking

 Chapter 1 – Keyword Research